Warpten/rust-pg/renderer/README.md

 let a_inputs : Vec<ResourceID> = pass_a.inputs();
 ```

-In the example above (wether or not it makes sense is another topic I will not cover), `a_inputs` will contain a single `ResourceID` that
+In the example above (whether it makes sense is another topic I will not cover), `a_inputs` will contain a single `ResourceID` that
 will conceptually be equal to `ResourceID::Virtual(a, framebuffer)`.
 It can then be used as the input for another pass:

 ```rust